iago-mendes/stemguy-posts/2021-01-10-how-does-the-internet-work.md

 ## Copper and optical cables

-Remember that I said that the world is connected via cables?
+Remember that I said the world is connected via cables?
 This may sound strange because nowadays we are so used to the wireless technology, but we still rely a lot on the old physical cables.
 Now, of course the current cables are way more advanced, having the optical fiber technology as a way to speed the traffic.

 The copper cables are slower, but still very common around the world when an enormously high speed is not required.
 In essence, optical cables connect countries, big data centers and internet providers, which are connected to the rest of the world via either cable.